apostrophecms/apostrophe-documentation/howtos/model-layer.md

 *When you call `docs.find` in this way, pieces won't have a `._url` property.* For that you need to use the `find` method of the appropriate module.

 The `docs` module also has `insert` and `update` methods.
 These work just like the `insert` and `update` methods of pieces, but they won't invoke the `beforeInsert`, etc. methods of pieces.
 So use the method of the appropriate module unless you're bypassing this intentionally.

-### Properties with a leading `_` are special

-One important rule: any property with a leading `_`, except for `_id`, will **not be saved to the database**.

-Apostrophe reserves properties starting with `_` for dynamically loaded information, such a the results of a join, or the `._url` property.
-These properties can change at any time and duplicate information stored elsewhere in the database.
-Storing them back to the database would just cause confusion and waste space.

 ## `skip`, `limit`, `page` and `perPage`: paginating results